Cuisine of the Southern United States: Colonial era 1513 to 1776 and Antebellum era 1776 to 1861

 English and Scottish settlers introduced biscuits into Southern breakfast.
-In England and Ireland people ate biscuits as part of a meal and were taken aboard ships during long voyages because they lasted longer and did not spoil like other foods.
-In the Southern United States, Americans evolved the recipe and made fluffier biscuits and poured gravy, honey and jam over them which became a popular breakfast item.
-Biscuits were an economical food for Southerners after the mid-19th century as they were made with simple ingredients of flour, baking powder, salt, butter, and milk.
+In England and Ireland people ate scones as part of a meal and were taken aboard ships during long voyages because they lasted longer and did not spoil like other foods.
+In the Southern United States, Americans evolved the scone recipe and made fluffier biscuits and poured gravy, honey and jam over them which became a popular breakfast item.
+Biscuits and Scones share similar ingredients, but differ in that biscuits are layered with butter, and scones do not use buttermilk as an ingredient.Biscuits were an economical food for Southerners after the mid-19th century as they were made with simple ingredients of flour, baking powder, salt, butter, and milk.